cedadev/ceda-div-hugo-hinode/content/news/updates/2023/2023-12-19-eodh-itt-announcement.md

 icon: fas circle-info text-info
 ---

+{{<alert type="info">}}
+Deadline now extended to 29 January 2024, 14:00
+{{</alert>}}

 NCEO and the EO DataHub team are pleased to announce the release of our latest invitation to tender, the EO DataHub Applications and Integrations ITT.
-The tender is now open for submissions and will close on the 19th of January at 14:00:
+The tender is now open for submissions and will close on the **29 January 2024, 14:00**:

 https://www.find-tender.service.gov.uk/Notice/037204-2023